jeffreycwitt/hn202/docs/class-15.md

 A final "late" period is often identified as 899-1066.

-We can ask two simple questions here: Why 899 as a starting point and why 1066.
+We can ask two simple questions here: Why 899 as a starting point and why 1066 as an ending point?

 Why 899?
 This question isn't too hard.
 It is the death date of Alfred the Great.
 The Middle Period's achievements were so closely with Alfred's achievements that it has become traditional to mark the end of this period with the date of his death.